3rd December 2018

 Marston’s expects its key suppliers to follow the Corporate Code of Ethics published by CIPS (Chartered Institute of Procurement and Supply) www.cips.org/en-GB/who-we-are/governance/cips-code-of-conduct/.

 The expectation that our suppliers will operate in accordance with the CIPS Code of Ethics is communicated to companies tendering to supply Marston’s.

 The Code sets out the values, business culture and practices which all organisations can adopt.
 The Code requires a commitment to the eradication of unethical business practices, including bribery, fraud, corruption and human rights abuses, such as modern slavery and child labour.

-During 2017 we contacted 55 of our suppliers, classified as higher risk, to enquire about how they audited themselves and their supply chain in regard to modern slavery, and what remediation they take in order to gain an adequate level of satisfaction.
-We also asked what documentary evidence of such audits they had retained.
+During 2018 we contacted 130 of our higher and medium risk suppliers (55 contacted last year).
+The risk assessment takes into account the industry and geographical location of the supplier.
+Each of the suppliers were given a questionnaire so we could enquire about how they audited themselves and their supply chain in regard to modern slavery, and what remediation they take.
+We also asked what documentary evidence of such audits they have retained.

 Marston’s is compliant with all aspects of UK employment law, particularly those aspects of the law which protect individuals from exploitation.
 Important controls in this context are:

 Agencies supplying staff to all our pubs, production sites, depots and distribution centres operate within UK employment law.